-2. Check your eligibility Common eligibility criteria for candidates include nationality/residency, employment status, and years of postdoctoral experience, but others may apply.
+2. Check your eligibility

+Common eligibility criteria for candidates include nationality/residency, employment status, and years of postdoctoral experience, but others may apply.
 Project eligibility criteria may entail restrictions on the types of expenses that can be claimed and the type of activities that can be carried out.
 Make sure you understand and fully meet these before you start preparing your proposal.
 You'll find a guide to scheme eligibility by postdoctoral experience on page 8, below.
 If you're unsure about your eligibility, do get in contact with one of the School's Research Facilitators, your Departmental Administrator, or your Faculty's Research Grants Administrator, who may be able to help.

-3. Prepare your proposal Contact your Faculty's Research Grant Administrator as early as possible to discuss the project.
+3. Prepare your proposal

+Contact your Faculty's Research Grant Administrator as early as possible to discuss the project.
+Research Grant Administrators require at least one-month notice before the funder deadline of your intention to submit.
 They will be able to provide support with producing the budget and filling out the application forms, and to advise how complete an application will have to be before it can be assessed for departmental approval.
 Contact a School Research Facilitator to discuss your project ideas - and how they fit with funder priorities and requirements - and to obtain feedback on proposal drafts.
 All funders will provide details of the application process, what the scheme will fund, and their requirements for proposals on their websites.
 You should read through the relevant documents for each scheme carefully before you begin writing.
-Discuss the costing of the proposal with your Research Grant Administarotr, who will compile the 'X5' costings required by the Research Operations Office.
+Discuss the costing of the proposal with your Research Grant Administrator, who will compile the 'Worktribe' costings required by the Research Operations Office.

-4. Seek as much feedback as possible Seek internal peer review either informally by approaching individuals or by using the formal peer review structures where applicable.
+4. Seek as much feedback as possible

+Seek internal peer review either informally by approaching individuals or by using the formal peer review structures where applicable.
 Ask your academic mentor or other colleagues for feedback.
-Contact Research Facilitators about use of the university's peer review procedures (for AHRC and ESRC only).
+Contact Research Facilitators about use of the university's peer review procedures (for large grants only).
 Send proposal drafts to Research Facilitators for feedback.

-5. Obtain departmental approval Hosting research always entails a departmental commitment in terms have of space, human resources, and risk.
+5. Obtain departmental approval

+Hosting research always entails a departmental commitment in terms have of space, human resources, and risk.
 It's therefore essential that you obtain departmental approval before submitting any grant application.
 In cases where approval has not been properly sought and given, it may be necessary for a successful award to be declined.
 University approval is also required for many schemes; this will not be confirmed until departmental approval is received.
 The approval process varies somewhat across differing Departments and Faculties, but, in general, it is a good idea to seek approval or discuss it with your Research Grant Administrator as early as possible.